 In 1995, the US government withdrew all funding for the operation and maintenance of all VA golf courses.
 Volunteers negotiated an agreement with the VA Puget Sound Health Care to allow the volunteers to manage the course, but they were financially unable to make any improvements.
 For the next decade plus, the course fell into serious disrepair and was nearly abandoned.
 In 2001, Harold “Pepper” Roberts, a retired teacher, golf pro and veteran of the Korean War, joined the American Lake VGC as a volunteer.
 The following year, he was asked to join the VA Golf Course’s Board of Directors.
 It was then that he discovered there were no funds for needed improvements or upkeep of the course.
 By 2003, it was evident that a non-profit organization was needed to raise funds to support the course and necessary paperwork was filed.

 Thousands of U.S. service men and women have returned from active duty in Iraq, Afghanistan, Viet Nam and Korea with severe physical and psychological wounds that will haunt them forever.
 Some are single or double amputees, trying desperately to learn to use prosthetics or to survive without limbs.
 Some have intact bodies, but their minds are shattered by the traumas they have experienced.
 Many feel stripped of all sense of human dignity and simply wait to die, too often by suicide.
-Suicide rates among the military now exceed that of the civilian population.
+Suicide rates among adult male Veterans is 22% higher than non-Veteran adult men.